stanford-rc/ibswinfo/README.md

 # ibswinfo
-Get information from unmanaged Infiniband switches
+Display information from unmanaged Mellanox Infiniband switches.

 ## Description

-`ibswinfo` is a simple script to get information from unmanaged Infiniband switches.
+`ibswinfo` is a simple script to get status and monitoring information from unmanaged Mellanox Infiniband switches.

 Mellanox Infiniband switches come in two flavors:

 * managed switches have their own management controller, which allows monitoring fan speeds and temperatures, getting serial numbers and updating firmwares over a variety of protocols (SSH, SNMP, HTTPs...)

 * unmanaged switches are just that: unmanaged.
 Their firmware can be updated in-band with MFT, but the only way to get their status is through their PSU and fan LEDs: they're either green and that's good, or they're red and you're